Jupita-io/java/README.md

 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
-Jupita Agent is an API product that provides deep learning powered analysis of conversational data, via many mediums, between an agent (any service provider or staff member/company representative) and a client/customer.
-Within the SDK documentation, `message_type` will simply refer to who is speaking/typing. `Message_type` '0' = `agent`, and `message_type` '1' = `client`, although these labels are normally handled by the SDK.
+Jupita Agent is an API product that provides deep learning powered analysis of conversational data, via many mediums, between an agent and client.
+Within the SDK documentation, `message_type` will simply refer to who is speaking. `Message_type` '0' = `agent`, and `message_type` '1' = `client`, although these labels are handled by the SDK.

 The required parameters for the APIs include setting `message_type`, along with assigning an `agent_id` + `client_id` to be passed - how this is structured or deployed is dependent on your systems/platforms architecture, therefore it is completely flexible and customisable.
 Please note when assigning the `agent_id` that no data will be available for that particular agent from any of the APIs until the agent has sent at least 1 utterance via the `dump` API.